 Spaghetti Sauce Ingredients

 Spaghetti sauce is also simple in terms of the ingredients.
-As it’s served on the boiled spaghetti, it needs to be fully flavored in order to make the spaghetti relish.
+As it’s served on the boiled spaghetti, it must be fully flavored to make it relish.
 And that flavor primarily comes from:

 - Extra Virgin Olive Oil

 - Italian Herbs (optional)

 If the spaghetti sauce doesn’t hold taste, it’ll also not enhance the taste of spaghetti.
 Remember, only a few fresh ingredients make the magic happen.